 To justify the calculations of Section \ref{S:calc} we should check that the embedding $\W^*\rightarrow \YM^{\bullet}$ and the embedding $\Sym^i (\W^*)\to\Sym^i (\YM)$ are quasi-isomorpisms.
 In other words, we should prove that these homomorphisms induce isomorphisms of hypercohomology.
 We should prove also similar results for embedding $\W\to \TYM$ and embedding $\Sym^i (\W)\to\Sym^i (\YM)$.

-We will start with some general considerations.
-As we have noticed in Section \ref{S:calc}, there are two spectral sequences that can be used in calculation of hypercohomology of the complex of vector bundles $\N^{\bullet}_{\bm{l}}$.
-Here we will use the second one (with $E_2=H^i(H^j(\Omega(\N_{\bm{l}} ),d_e),\dbar)$.
+We shall start with some general considerations.
+As we have noticed in Section \ref{S:calc} , there are two spectral sequences that can be used in calculation of hypercohomology of the complex of vector bundles $\N^{\bullet}_{\bm{l}}$.
+Here we shall use the second one (with $E_2=H^i(H^j(\Omega(\N_{\bm{l}} ),d_e),\dbar)$.

-First of all we will consider the modules $N$ where $N=L, YM$ or $TYM$, corresponding differential vector bundles $ \N=\cal L, \YM, \TYM$ and differential $P$-modules $N_P$ obtained as fibers of these bundles over the point $\lambda _0\in \Q$.
+First of all we shall consider the modules $N$ where $N=L, YM$ or $TYM$, corresponding differential vector bundles $ \N=\cal L, \YM, \TYM$ and differential $P$-modules $N_P$ obtained as fibers of these bundles over the point $\lambda _0\in \mathcal{Q}$.
 The differential on the module $N_P$ is obtained as restriction of the differential $d_e$ on vector bundle $\N$ and will be denoted by the same symbol.

-Let us start with calculation of the cohomology of the module $U(L)_P$. \begin{proposition} $H^i(U(L)_P,d_{e})=HH^i(S,\mathbb{C}_{\lambda_0})$ \end{proposition}
+Let us start with calculation of the cohomology of the module $U(L)_P$. \begin{proposition} $\rH^i(U(L)_P,d_{e})=\rHH^i(S,\mathbb{C}_{\lambda_0})$ \end{proposition}

-Here one-dimensional $S$-bimodule $\mathbb{C}_{\lambda_0}$ is obtained by specialization at $\lambda_0\in \CQ $ with coordinates $\lambda_0^{\alpha}$.
+Here one-dimensional $S$-bimodule $\mathbb{C}_{\lambda_0}$ is obtained by specialization at $\lambda_0\in \mathcal{C} $ with coordinates $\lambda_0^{\alpha}$.
 In more details the left and right actions of polynomial $f(\lambda)$ on generators $a\in \mathbb{C}_{\lambda_0}$ is given by the formula $f(\lambda)\times a=f(\lambda_0)a$

 \begin{proof} This is a direct application of Proposition \ref{P:tqydxc} where $N=\mathbb{C}_{\lambda_0}$ and $A=\Ss$,$A^!=U(L)$. \end{proof}